Back to Blog

 I'd love to get things moving for you, so I've taken the liberty of preparing the necessary paperwork.
 All I need is a final confirmation from you, and I'll send everything over for your approval.
 Please sign on all indicated lines by Friday, and I will have the environment ready by Tuesday.

 Thank you again for your time and consideration, Jane.
 If you have any questions, please feel free to contact me, and I'll be happy to answer them.
 I'm looking forward to working with all of you!

 Follow-up emails carry a lot of weight, given the intention behind them.
 Generating more clients for your business is crucial to success, but it doesn't need to be something to pull your hair out over.
 Review these guidelines and consider how to best implement them in your next meeting and after a proposal.
 As always, do your homework and be attentive to every prospect's needs and preferences.
 However, with professionalism, courtesy, and persistence, a single follow-up email or series of them can make all the difference when landing a new client!

-Streamline Your Proposal Follow-Up Process
+Streamline Your Proposal Follow-up Process With Copilot

 Share this post